 And if, perchance, your gaze strays?
 Or you have the sudden impulse to respond to the pleas of the (scapegoated) random selectee?
 Like as not, there’ll be a solicitous TSA agent shooing you away with the hypnotic command of Obi-wan Kenobi: “These aren’t the droids you’re looking for.
 Move along.”

 And driven by self-interest (or fear?), you will compliantly nod your head in agreement: “These aren’t the droids we’re looking for.”
-Look at the people (Zombies?) in this TSA video!
+Look at the people (Zombies?) in TSA videos on YouTube!
 Read their body language and it generally translates: Get me out of here!

-Toward the end of the video, you’ll notice a young man … he hasn’t yet learned the “rules.”
+Toward the end of the video, there’s an unfortunate young man … he hasn’t yet learned the “rules.”
 He is so transfixed by the drama (that’s happening mostly off-screen where a woman is being detained and eventually escorted from the airport), he can’t take his gaze away and nearly walks into the foreground sign!
 Tut, tut, tut.
 Divert your gaze, young man … these aren’t the droids you’re looking for!

 Tomorrow is National Opt-Out Day.
 For my part, I’m glad not to be traveling, but I can only imagine the indignities (opt-out notwithstanding) that will be perpetrated under the guise of our security and safety.